grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-and there we go - we have successfully triangulated the sum function.
+and there we go - we have successfully triangulated the addition function.
 Now, I understand that it must have felt extremely over-the-top for you to derive an obvious addition this way.
-Remember I did this exercise only to show you the mechanics.
+Remember I did this exercise only to show you the mechanics, not to provide a solid case for triangulation usefulness.

+TODO TODO TODO TODO TODO TODO TODO TODO

 # Example 2 - LED display